100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - The Fact: Like its competitor, Goldman Sachs, Morgan Stanley uses a classic serif font and the colour blue to project an image of stability, trust, and professionalism.

 - My Take: Notice a pattern?
-There is a particular visual language in conservative industries like finance and law.
+A distinct visual language is prevalent in conservative industries, such as finance and law.
 Brands in this space often prioritise looking “serious” over looking “different.”

 - Lesson for You: Before you design your logo, study the visual language of your industry.
 You can then consciously choose to either fit in or deliberately stand out.